 Management Aptitude Test (MAT) is a common test for admission into 600+ B-Schools in India.
 It is conducted by the All India Management Association (AIMA) four times a year.
 With thousands of candidates appearing in each session of MAT, it is not quite easy to hit the right score without proper preparation.

-Once you have gone through the essential concepts of all sections of MAT, start practicing the mock tests to check your progress.
-Here, we bring you MAT Mock test 2021 based on the latest MAT exam pattern
+Once you have gone through the essential concepts of all sections of MAT, start practising the mock tests to check your progress.
+Here, we bring you MAT Mock test 2022 based on the latest exam pattern

 and difficulty level.